John Rich, Renowned Country Music Singer, American Patriot, and Savvy Entrepreneur, Teams Up with Base Molecular Resonance™ Technologies (BMRT) as Shareholder and Strategic Partner

 Duke added, "John's passion for the men and women that serve in our military as defenders of our freedoms and his love for the children battling life-threatening diseases at places like St Jude Research Hospital make him a partner that serves our mission perfectly.
 We're proud to be collaborating with John with our transformational technology."

 John's confidence and determination on stage and in the boardroom is mirrored in how he lives his personal life.
 Leveraging his leadership and business skills, John was the winner in 2011 of Donald Trump's Celebrity Apprentice.
 In the process, John raised $1.5 million for St. Jude Children's Research Hospital, a charitable cause to which he continues to dedicate his time and passion.
-In partnership with Eastside Distilling, John is also the entrepreneur behind Redneck Riviera Whiskey, a company that has donated more than $1.6 million to Folds of Honor, an organization that provides college scholarships for children and spouses of fallen soldiers.
-The charity gave out over $60 million in scholarships last year.
-While John's business and creative pursuits are many, he is most proud of his family.
-John has two sons and has been married for 16 years to his wife, Joan.
+John is also the founder and owner of Redneck Riviera Brands, a company focused on celebrating America's heroes through hospitality venues and an extensive spirits line available across the United States.
+Through this endeavor, the Redneck Riviera brand has donated more than 1.6 million dollars to the Folds of Honor, an organization providing college scholarships to children and spouses of fallen soldiers.
+Additionally, a newly formed partnership with the V.F.W.
+(Veterans of Foreign Wars), representing more than 1.5 million veteran lives, further shows his commitment to those who love and have served our country.
+A proud family man, John is happily married to his wife Joan and has two sons.

 About Base Molecular Resonance™ Technologies, LLC (BMRT)